GaelicGrime/etcmaint/doc/command.rst

 :program:`etcmaint sync` synchronizes /etc with changes made by the previous update command.

-To print the changes that are going to be made to /etc by the 'sync' command, run the Git command:
+To print the changes that are going to be made to /etc by the 'sync' command, first print the list of files that will be copied:

+    ``etcmaint sync --dry-run``

+Then for each file in the list, run the following git command where 'rpath' is the relative path name as output by the previous command and that starts with 'etc/':

-    git diff master...master-tmp
+    ``git diff master...master-tmp -- rpath``

 This command must be run as root when using the --root-dir default value.